belisario-afk/luma/README.md

 ## Tech Stack

-- HTML5, CSS3 (Tailwind Play CDN + custom themes)
+- HTML5, CSS3 (Tailwind CDN + custom themes; optional prebuilt CSS)
 - Vanilla JavaScript (ES modules)
 - Three.js + GLSL shaders
-- Spotify Web API (+ optional Web Playback SDK if Premium)
+- Spotify Web API + Web Playback SDK (full tracks)
-- Web Audio API (FFT, mic input)
+- Web Audio API (FFT for previews and mic)
 - GitHub Pages (static hosting)

-## Notes on Spotify Playback
+## Notes

-- Visualizer uses live audio from:
-  - Microphone input, or
-  - Track preview URLs (30s clips) for most tracks
-- Web Playback SDK full tracks require Spotify Premium and cannot be piped into the Web Audio API for FFT due to DRM.
-For visualization, we default to preview URLs or mic input.
+- The Web Playback SDK's audio output cannot be piped into the Web Audio API due to DRM.
+In SDK mode we synthesize band data from the Spotify Audio Analysis (per-segment loudness/timbre) in sync with the current playback position.

-## Development

-- No bundlers required; all ES modules load directly in the browser
-- Shaders are loaded dynamically from `/src/assets/shaders`
-- See `docs/ARCHITECTURE.md` and `docs/API_REFERENCE.md` for details
+- In Preview or Microphone modes, we perform true real-time FFT analysis.

-## License
+## Tailwind in production

-MIT (or your choice)
+The Tailwind CDN warning is informational.
+For a production CSS build, see tailwind-setup.md (optional).